arzivre/arzivre/README.md

 #### I am Web Developer from indonesia

-I am excited to learn more about Web Development , i want create app that help the others
+I'm excited to learn more about Web Development , i like create app with latest tech